Communicators — AAC Devices

 - People with Aphasia

-Communication devices assist children and adults with a variety of communication needs by facilitating non-verbal communication.
+The goal of all communication devices is to assist individuals with a wide range of communication needs by aiding non-verbal communication.
 Typically, they allow a user, therapist or caregiver to record messages.
 Then, in order to play them back, the person using the device just needs to press a button or activate a switch.

-With an AAC device, a person with a communication disorder or other disability can convey messages and get peoples’ attention using sound, even if they’re unable to do so using their own voice.
-Subsequently, communication devices are useful in all sorts of settings, including classrooms, homes and public places.
+With a mid-tech AAC device, a person with a communication disorder or other disability can convey messages and get peoples’ attention using sound, even if they’re unable to do so using their own voice.
+Subsequently, communication devices are useful in all sorts of settings, including:

 - One-message communicators: These devices play one recorded message at the press of a button.
-Communicators vary in size and have other features like lights, texture and mounts to make communication accessible and rewarding.
+These simple communicators are easy to use and can be re-recorded to change the message at any time.

 - Two-message communicators: Like one-message communicators, these devices play recorded messages when activated.
-They’re perfect for simple communication.
+They’re an effective next step in simple communication.

 - Progressive communicators: Progressive speaking devices can grow along with the user.
-Display multiple icons with messages, and record multiple levels.
-Great for developing language skills.
+They display multiple icons with messages, and record multiple levels, and are great for developing language skills.

-- Wearable communication devices: Wearable communication devices allow people to communicate while on the go.
+- Wearable communication devices: Wearable AAC devices make it easier for individuals to communicate while on the go.
 We offer devices that can be worn on the hip, arm, leg or wrist.

 - Devices for classrooms: Communication devices in the classroom can help students learn and get involved.
 Mountable devices to put around the room can be especially helpful.